 Credits and final grades will be awarded only once, at the end of the school year.
 Quarter grades are progress reports to let students and parents know how they are doing up to that point in each marking period and will be averaged at the end of the school year.
 GPA and class rank are based on a 4.0 scale.
 A cumulative GPA of 3.0 is necessary for a student to be an honor graduate.
-GPAs are recalculated once each year after grades are submitted in June.
-Grades earned in Advanced Placement (AP) courses receive a weighted factor of 0.066 per year, while all honors courses receive a weighted factor of 0.025 per year.
+GPAs are recalculated once each year after grades are submitted in May.
+Grades earned in Advanced Placement (AP) and International Baccalaureate (IB) courses receive a weighted factor of .06 per year, while all honors, Pre-IB, and dual enrollment courses receive a weighted factor of .0250 per year.
 Weighted credit is added to the overall (cumulative GPA).
 Weighted courses are identified by a 'W' to the left of the course code (i.e.: w LA2200) on the Norfolk Public Schools Transcript).
 To calculate GPA, add the GPA values for each of the final grades and divide it by the number of courses taken.
 This sample shows regular level classes.

 SAMPLE SEMESTER

 SUBJECT GRADE POINT VALUE

 English 10 B+ 3.3

 World Studies 2 С 2.0

 Health PE/10 A- 3.7

 Geometry D 1.0

 Biology B+ 3.3

 Spanish 2 В 3.0

-Intro to Art B- 2.7
+Intro to Art В- 2.7

 Computer Apps A- 3.7

 8 courses 22.7 / 8 = 2.8375

-In the case of Honors or AP classes, you would add the weighted credit AFTER calculating the GPA.
-So, if this sample student had taken AP Biology, instead of Biology, .066 would be added to 2.8375 making the GPA then 2.8675.
-If this sample student also took Honors English 10, you would add .0250 to the total, making the GPA with Honors and AP weight 2.88.
+In the case of Honors, Pre-IB, dual enrollment, AP, and IB classes, you would add the weighted credit AFTER calculating the GPA.
+So, if this sample student had taken AP Biology, instead of Biology, .06 would be added to 2.8375 making the GPA then 2.8975.
+If this sample student also took Honors English 10, you would add .0250 to the total, making the GPA with Honors and AP weight 2.9225.